amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 const fetchingIdFinishedEvent = R.curry((newId, oldState) => .... )
 ```

-Using the new definitions let us update the reducer function:
+Using the new definitions we could update the reducer function as follows:

 ```js